WowSuchRicky/CS739/hw2/client/README.md

    - File removal:         rm (with -r for dir or without) work
    - File moving: 	   mv

 ------
 To run FUSE client:

+0. (run the server first, using 'go run main.go' in server dir)
 1. ./run.sh
 2. ./client test (this will mount in test/ within the current directory)